kristian-koningsberg/kristian-koningsberg/README.md

 ## Why it Matters

-I'm not just a creator; I'm a storyteller, crafting digital journeys that captivate, solve problems, and evoke emotions.
+I'm not just a creator; I'm a storyteller, crafting digital journeys that captivate and solve problems.
 My belief is that versatility, adaptability, and friendliness can redefine the digital landscape.